 I am amazed by the intimacy, the smart editing (between noisy crowds and the silence of intimacy, for one), the well-thought-out presence of european politics (through TV and radio-news), the city-scapes capturing the european "zeit-geist".
 Documentary magic.

 Director deliberately handpicks the bleakest images he can find to match his agenda.
 Other than the Tallin family, the subjects lacked balance in their lives. resorting to drugs and sex to alleviate boredom.
 Is that truly representative of a European cross section?

 As depressing as reality can get if not hold in check.
 It's a picture of decay that will erode your soul so watch it at your own risk.
 At the same time it's a love poem to love we all take for granted only to recall its mundane glory when it's already too late.

-All this young europeans, dont have any idea of what is to be poor.
-I am a mexican student(UNAM), and there are clearly differences in what a young latinamerica low middle class is respect to the same term in europe.
-Many of us, just want to get out of here and go, always dreaming about all this frames that I just finished to see.
+All this young Europeans, don't have any idea of what is to be poor.
+I am a Mexican student(UNAM), and there are clearly differences in what a young Latin-American low middle class is respect to the same term in Europe.
+Many of us, just want to get out of here and go, always dreaming about all these frames that I just finished to see.
 I want to be a couple of this.